-ProfileDr.
-Cesarino obtained her PhD from University of Rome La Sapienza in 2013 and in 2016 she completed a Master Degree in “Teaching Chinese as a Second Language” (汉语国际教育) in Nanjing University.
+ProfileDr Cesarino obtained her PhD from University of Rome La Sapienza in 2013 and in 2016 she completed a Master Degree in “Teaching Chinese as a Second Language” (汉语国际教育) at Nanjing University.

 She joined XJTLU as a Lecturer in Chinese History in September 2016.
-Prior to this appointment, she was Lecturer at the South University of Science and Technology of China SUSTC (PRC), the University of Molise (Italy) and the University of Calabria (Italy).
+Prior to this appointment, she was Lecturer at the South University of Science and Technology of China (SUSTC, PRC), and Teaching Fellow at the University of Molise (Italy) and the University of Calabria (Italy).